IBM has started to use its artificial intelligence programme, Watson, to plan and buy media in the UK.

 Media and its value to businesses are becoming more widely discussed in the wake of a 2016 that saw the ANA’s revelations of poor transparency around the way inventory is traded serve as ground zero for a string of related scandals, including Facebook’s revelation that it had inflated metrics and Dentsu admitting that it had overcharged clients for years.

 Each scandal stressed the need for marketers to take greater ownership of a media relationship many had abdicated to agencies.
-And it’s left some advertisers questioning whether they need to work with media agencies when they can do so directly with the likes of Google and Facebook, while alternative services like Blackwood Seven have seen greater demand.
+And it has left some advertisers questioning whether they need to work with media agencies when they can do so directly with the likes of Google and Facebook, while alternative services like Blackwood Seven have seen greater demand.

 Positioned as an AI media agency not financially dependent on how much an advertiser spends, Blackwood Seven uses an algorithm to plan and buy media.
 The model has intrigued many observers, with some even suggesting that AI businesses like Blackwood Seven could become a major threat to their traditional counterparts.